-We realize we have to be more adaptable, resilient, cooperative and networked in order to survive as an organization.
+We all realize we have to be more adaptable, resilient, cooperative and networked in order to survive as an organization.
 And guess what?
 Life on earth has already practiced and applied these social practices over the past 3.8 billion years.
 This is the domain of Biomimicry for social innovation.

 What can we learn from a forest about community building?
 Can we learn from nature how to operate in networks or in self-organizing teams?
 How does the polar fox and other organisms manage to adapt to changing conditions?
 Can we find answers for social problems like poverty and social exclusion?
 I Think we can.
 All we have to do is to understand the principles and pattern behind life’s succesfull strategies.

-The new order of ecological organizations
+Article about the new order of ecological organization

 A new generation of organizations emerges.
 They work like living systems and are more fit for todays challenges.
 Biomimicry can enhance this movement by offering inspiration together with practical tools.
 If you want to know more about this and read about the domains of those challenges, read this article.
 Organizations of the future are based on ecology.
 Or read more in this short article in the Conference Magazine Biomimicry Magazine – article

 Are you interested in reading more on Biomimicry for organisations?
 Then this small book is for you.
 Ten perspectives from Nature – 2014

 What a amazing and comprehensive book!
 A facinating journey of unbounded optimism and creativity towards a sustainable way to live and do business on earth.
 Full of examples and full of humor.
 Must read!!